Lecrapouille/Janus/README.md

 ./build/Janus
 ```

+You need SFML v3.0, that is probably not availbale on Ubuntu (2.6).
+Try compile https://github.com/SFML/SFML

 ## Possible issue

 - Depending on whether you are using Ubuntu 20, Ubuntu 22, or Debian 11, you may need to modify the OpenCL header in [libraries.hpp](src/libraries.hpp).